vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *sarvānandamayaṁ cāpi navamaṁ sṛṇu sundari* //84//

 The constituent *cakras* of the *śrīcakra* are enumerated going from its outer portion to its center: from this world, that is, to the supreme Goddess, which is the course of liberation.
-The Dīexplains the names of the *cakras* and the rewards or power the adept is deemed to acquire when worshipping the Goddess and her retinue of ancillary deities and powers abiding in each *cakra* , as we shall see in chapter 3 below, where the diff erent parts of the *pūjā * are described.
+The Dī explains the names of the *cakras* and the rewards or power the adept is deemed to acquire when worshipping the Goddess and her retinue of ancillary deities and powers abiding in each *cakra* , as we shall see in chapter 3 below, where the diff erent parts of the *pūjā * are described.

 Trailokyamohana, “deceiving the three worlds”: the three worlds are to be understood as the ensemble formed by the objective world, the apprehension of this duality, and the subject, the “knower” who knows it and who is deceived by duality and discursive thought.

-Sarvāśāparipūraka, “satisfying all desires”: a satisfaction attained, says the Dī, when complete fusion with the supreme Śiva is attained.
+Sarvāśāparipūraka, “satisfying all desires”: a satisfaction attained, says the Dī , when complete fusion with the supreme Śiva is attained.

 Sarvasaṁkṣobhana, “agitation of the universe”: interpreted as alluding to the movement \(s *aṁkṣobhana* \) through which the *tattvas* , from earth to Śiva, are reabsorbed into the supreme godhead.